Zamość railway station

 Zamość railway station (Polish for Stacja Zamość) is located in Zamość, Poland on Szczebrzeska Street, near the zoological garden.
 The station was opened in 1916.
-Demolished during the World War II, its building was twice rebuilt in 1944 and 1963.
-Since 2015 the building is owned by City of Zamość.
+Demolished during World War II, its building was twice rebuilt in 1944 and 1963.
+Since 2015 the building is owned by the city of Zamość.

 Apart from freight rail transport it is served by the passenger long-distance trains run by PKP Intercity to e.g.: